-- For example the PRO version of Altair has an internal IGC certified logger device.
-XCSoar communicates with the logger as to any other external device. - XCSoar can also send declarations to some external logger devices.
+- XCSoar can also send declarations to some external logger devices.
 For this to work, the device must be specified in the 'Devices' section of the configuration settings. - For some of the numerous logger devices XCSoar can download IGC files.
-This is convenient especially for logger devices, which are not that easy removable from the glider.
+This is convenient especially for logger devices which are not that easily removable from the glider.

-For a complete matrix of the supported logger features see section 2.5.
-The configuration is described in detail in section 13.23.
-Details to the log files can be found in section 14.10.
+For a complete matrix of the supported logger features see Section 2.5.
+The configuration is described in detail in Section 13.23.
+Details to the log files can be found in Section 14.10.